offmessage/django-drf-disorganized/README.rst

 DRF Disorganized
 ================

+***Sadly this project has fallen well behind the fantastic progress made on Django Rest Framework and is not compatible with DRF 3.x.
+Please feel free to use it as a point of reference should you wish to achieve similar results yourself, but this project will no longer do it for you.***

 It is considered best practice to not have guessable, sequential IDs exposed by an API (for example see
 `Auto Increment Considered Harmful <http://joshua.schachter.org/2007/01/autoincrement>`_